rdolgushin/gitignore.vim/README.md

 About
 -----

-This plugin adds syntax highlighting, code snippets (using [snipMate](https://github.com/msanders/snipmate.vim)) based on https://github.com/github/gitignore snippets and supporing of tComment for `.gitignore` files in Vim.
+This plugin provides syntax highlighting, code snippets (using [snipMate](https://github.com/msanders/snipmate.vim)) based on https://github.com/github/gitignore snippets and supporing of tComment for `.gitignore` files in Vim.